Xilinx/xup_compute_acceleration/docs/rtl_kernel_lab.md

     ![](./images/rtlkernel_lab/wizard_arguments.png)

-1. Click **Next >** and Stream Interface page will be displayed.
+1. Click **Next >** and *Stream Interface* page will be displayed.
 Notice: this example does not use AXI4-Stream interfaces.
 Therefore, make sure that `Number of AXI4-Stream interfaces` is set to 0

     ![](./images/rtlkernel_lab/wizard_streaming_int.png)

-1. Click **Next >** and the the summary page will be displayed showing a function prototype and register map for the kernel.
+1. Click **Next >** and the the *Summary* page will be displayed showing a function prototype and register map for the kernel.

     Note the control register and the scalar operand are accessed via the S\_AXI\_CONTROL interface.
 The control register is at offset 0x0 and the scalar operand is at offset 0x10